TIBCOSoftware/snappydata/docs/jobs.md

 ### Running Spark programs inside the database

-> Note: Above simple example uses local mode to create tables and update data.
+> Note: Above simple example uses local mode(i.e. development mode) to create tables and update data.
 In the production environment, users will want to deploy the SnappyData system as a unified cluster (default cluster model that consists of servers that embed colocated Spark executors and Snappy stores, locators, and a job server enabled lead node) or as a split cluster (where Spark executors and Snappy stores form independent clusters).
-Please refer to [deployments](https://github.com/SnappyDataInc/snappydata/blob/master/docs/deployment.md) document for reference.
-Also please refer to [configuration](https://github.com/SnappyDataInc/snappydata/blob/master/docs/configuration.md) document for various configuration properties
+Refer to the  [deployments](https://github.com/SnappyDataInc/snappydata/blob/master/docs/deployment.md) chapter for all the supported deployment modes and the [configuration](https://github.com/SnappyDataInc/snappydata/blob/master/docs/configuration.md) chapter for configuring the cluster.

 To create a job that can be submitted through the job server, the job must implement the _SnappySQLJob or SnappyStreamingJob_ trait.
 Your job will look like:
 ```scala